L1ghtYagami/Getting-and-cleaning-data-course-project/README.md

     This function does not take any input.
 It works in following steps

-    1. Checks if the "Data" folder exists in the main directory.
+    1. Checks if the "Data" directory exists in the main directory.
 If it does not, creates it.

     2. Checks if dataset is downloaded or not.
 If it is not, downloads it.